 Indeed, property prices have been falling in many GCC countries since the last quarter of 2008: for instance, the Bahraini real estate index fell continuously between October and December 2008.
 In Kuwait, recessionary pressures and the scarcity of financing lowered the prices of property in certain locations between 20 and 40 per cent.
-The property boom in Qatar has come to a sudden halt, with land prices in Doha dropping by nearly 30 per cent in November 2008.18 In addition to plunging prices, housing rents have dropped as a result of the current crisis: in Qatar, the media has reported that housing rents have plummeted during November 2008 by as much as 20 per cent.19
+The property boom in Qatar has come to a sudden halt, with land prices in Doha dropping by nearly 30 per cent in November 2008.
+In addition to plunging prices, housing rents have dropped as a result of the current crisis: in Qatar, the media has reported that housing rents have plummeted during November 2008 by as much as 20 per cent.
+In the property of the current crisis: